-I don’t own AirPods and don’t think I’ll, at least as long as I have a choice.
+I don’t own AirPods and don’t think I ever will, at least not as long as I have a choice.

 My niece having started college this year, I was somewhat surprised to see how poorly students were prepared for this in school, with close to nothing on essential questions such as:

 How to read books and highlight meaningful passage,

 How to study those notes, aka how to get a personal understanding of the notions studied more than memorising them.